 When the journal, Criminology, ran a study on criminal behaviour in 2019 they discovered that the majority of experienced burglars or home invaders would head straight for the bedroom.
 Their reasoning was simple; bedrooms are where people keep their most valuable, small items.
-Things like jewelery and other valuables present a much more convenient target (rather than electronics such as your television, which may seem like a more obvious target).
-Not only are these smaller, yet high value items easier to remove from the scene, they are also easier to resell or pawn at their original value.
+Things like jewellery and other valuables present a much more convenient target (rather than electronics such as your television, which may seem like a more obvious target).
+Not only are these smaller, yet high-value items easier to remove from the scene, but they are also easier to resell or pawn at their original value.

 Safety Tip: Rather than keep valuables in a drawer or wardrobe, get a small safe that can be bolted to the wall or floor.
 It is even better if you put this safe in a less obvious place, such as a basement or pantry.
 Finally, if you have valuables that are irreplaceable, such as a family heirloom, consider getting a safety deposit box at a bank.